wiktor-k/lvfs-website/README.md

     gpg> passwd
     gpg> quit

+If passwd cannot be run due to being in a sudo session you can do:

+    script /dev/null
+    gpg2...

 ## How do I install the production key on Openshift? ##

 Use the secure GPG key (with the long secret password).